 Making the oil for the Mushrooms

-Just use what you have to make the flavoured oil.
 Use a good quality extra virgin olive oil.
-Use plenty of fresh garlic – 1 clove per 2 or 3 mushrooms.
+Use plenty of garlic – 1 clove per 2 or 3 mushrooms.
 Parsley is a great addition, so is basil.
-If you have some roasted garlic oil in the fridge, use that.
+If you have some roasted garlic oil, use that.

 Or alternatively: Use garlic paste and chilli paste instead of fresh ingredients, even more so if the pastes are home made.
 No need to add roasted garlic cumin or fennel seed if you don’t have them at hand.
 The lemon peel is a great addition.
 If you don’t have lemons include a little good balsamic or wine vinegar.
 Just a little.